 - Older people

 Staff work with the mix of people so that everyone is contributing to the best of their ability, and learning about plants, the environment and each other.
-Some of our volunteers are people who ‘just want to do something else on my day off’ or are currently unemployed or getting work experience with us.
+Some of our volunteers are people who want to support the work that we do ‘I just want to do something else on my day off’ or are currently unemployed or getting work experience with us.

 Volunteers have the opportunity to mix with other people, to join in purposeful activities, and improve their physical fitness and emotional resilience.
-Our volunteers usually move on into work, training or other volunteering activities.
+Our volunteers often move on into work, training or other volunteering activities but they can stay at Martineau Gardens for as long as they benefit from coming and meet our expectations of respect for other people and the Gardens themselves..

 - Opportunities for voluntary work (gardening, conservation etc.)